Join our community of websites already using SEOJuice to automate the boring SEO work.

 Q 3.
 Could unblocking AI crawlers expose private or paid content?

 Only if the URLs are publicly reachable.
 Keep premium PDFs or member videos behind authentication headers; GPTBot obeys HTTP 401/403 just like Googlebot.
-Robots.txt is not a security feature.
+Robots.txt is not a security feature: if a URL is reachable, robots directives are a polite suggestion, not a gate.

 Q 4.
 Does Cloudflare's "Verified Bot" list include AI crawlers?